marcusgaspar/IoTDemos/IoTHubAndAzureMaps/README.md

 ### Azure Event Grid - Configure Telemetry on IoTHub
-1. Add Event Subscription to send Device Telemetry to Logic App
+Here we will setup an event subscription for the Azure IoT Hub in order to send Device Telemety to Logic App:

+1. In the [Azure portal](https://portal.azure.com/) select the `Resource Group` you created earlier.
+1. Select the `IoT Hub` resource.
+1. Click the `Events` option in the left menu.
+1. Click the `+ Event Subscription` button in the top of the panel.
+1. Enter `SendLocationToMapEvent` to the `Name` input field.
+1. Leave `Event Schema` as `Event Grid Schema`
-1. Select only the Event Type: `Device Telemetry`
+1. Check only the `Device Telemetry` option in the `Filter to Event Types` dropdown.
-1. Select Endpoint Type: `Web Hook`
+1. For the `Endpoint Type` select the `Web Hook` option.
-1. Enter the `SendLocationToMap` trigger endpoint URL to the `Subscriber Endpoint` field.
+1. Click the `Select an endpoint` link.
+1. In the new panel update the `Subscriber Endpoint` field with the value URL from the deployment output of Logic App: `SendLocationToMap - Trigger endpoint URL`.
+1. Click the `Confirm Selection` button.
+1. Click the `Create` button.

 ### Azure Logic App - Create GeoFence Alerts
 1. Use the Azure Resource Manager (ARM) template to deploy 2 Logic Apps called: `GeoFenceEnterAlert` and `GeoFenceExitAlert`.
 Click on the link below to start the deployment.<br>